thgalinovi/CCP140/readme.txt

-This project are a smart home simulator
+This project are a smart home simulator to the CCP140 Class.

 There are six classes in the project.